taidaesal/vulkano_tutorial/docs/section_11.md

 }
 ```

-We need to know `device` and `queue` later in the rendering process, but the other variables are safe to allow to go out of scope once initialisation is done.
+We need to know `device` and `queue` later in the rendering process, but the other variables are safe to allow to go out of scope once initialization is done.

 #### Swapchain